 Interferon Lambda 4 Phenotypes

-IIB researchers have initiated investigations to examine the phenotypic range of the IFNL4 genotype, including studies of: hepatic inflammation and fibrosis, which are precursors of hepatocellular carcinoma; mucinous ovarian carcinoma; opportunistic infections and malignancies; and neuroinvasive West Nile virus infection.
-In addition, they plan a phenome-wide association study for the IFNL4 genotype among patients enrolled in a large managed care organization.
+IIB researchers have initiated additional investigations to examine the phenotypic range of the IFNL4 genotype, including a study of hepatic inflammation and fibrosis, which are precursors of hepatocellular carcinoma, and a phenome-wide association study for the IFNL4 genotype among patients enrolled in a large managed care organization.

 For more information, contact Thomas O’Brien.